Greetings friend and Welcome aboard!!

 I think even though the Mixr’s are the headphones most worth your money out of the Beats series, they still aren’t worth your money overall.
 There are a ton of better options if you crave a heavy bass response but don’t want the muddiness that sometimes comes with it.
 The comfort factor is a huge turn off too.
 There are many other models out there that won’t break down quite as easily over time, and will last you years without becoming obsolete.

 Looking for an excellent on ear DJ headphone?
 Need something portable?
-Learn more about the Sennheiser HD25 and Momentum!
+Learn more about the Sennheiser HD25!

 Looking for just a bass heavy monster that is light years better than the Mixr?
 Check out the M100!